George

 language to every reflecting and virtuous mind, and

-exhibit the continuance of the union as a primary
+exhibit the continuance of the union as a primary object

-Let experience solve it.
-To listen to mere speculation
+solve it.
+To listen to mere speculation in such a case

-in such a case were criminal.
-We are authorized to
+were criminal.
+We are authorized to hope, that a proper

-hope, that a proper organization of the whole, with
+organization of the whole, with the auxiliary agency

-the auxiliary agency of governments for the respective
+of governments for the respective subdivisions, will

-subdivisions, will afford a happy issue to the experiment.
+afford a happy issue to the experiment.
+It is well worth

-It is well worth a fair and full experiment.
-With
+a fair and full experiment.
+With such powerful and obvious

-all parts of our country, while experience shall not
+motives to Union, affecting all parts of our country,

-have demonstrated its impracticability, there will
+while experience shall not have demonstrated its impracticability,

 In contemplating the causes, which may